 “For more than a month I could not even think of stepping out of the house.
 My daughters would ask for their father.
 The support I received from the women of my SHG at that point in time, was of immense meaning to me.
-It gave me confidence.
+It gave me the strength to face the world again.
 I realised that if I withdraw, the children will suffer.
 I opened the Anganwadi centre once again.”

-In schools in the area, 3rd or 4th standard student failed to recognise alphabets or numbers adequately.
+In schools in this area, 3rd or 4th standard students fail to recognise alphabets or numbers adequately.
 In fact, identifying colours or shapes was also equally difficult for them.
 Tara decided to teach these skills in her Anganwadi with rigour, to equip them with knowledge necessary to navigate school with ease.

 Many parents were simply indifferent to sending their children to Anganwadis.
 Tara, initially, had to go from door to door bringing children to the centre.
 Today, about 25 children visit the centre regularly.
 In many cases, their parents drop them there.

 The momentum that Tara had built also spread to other villages.
-SHG members started engaging with officials to get their Anganwadis operational on a regular basis.
+SHG members have started engaging with officials to get their Anganwadis operational on a regular basis.

-Seeing the effectiveness of her centre, Anganwadi instructors visit her to identify ways to improve learning outcomes and create a more conducive environment for all round physical and mental development of children.
+Seeing the effectiveness of her centre, other Anganwadi instructors visit her to identify ways to improve learning outcomes and create a more conducive environment for all round physical and mental development of children.